Skip to content

 DEC strongly encourages all AFFF users to implement best management practices (BMPs) on selection, storage, use and disposal.
 Examples of BMPs are available in the reference section below.

-PFOS-Based AFFF
+PFAS-Containing AFFF

 Due to their long shelf lives, older AFFF (including PFOS-based AFFF concentrate) may still be present in your inventory.
 Common product names or attributes include:

-How to Dispose of PFOS-Based AFFF
+How to Dispose of PFAS-Containing AFFF

 Stockpiles of PFOS-Based AFFF

 Older PFOS and long-chain PFAS AFFF should only be used in emergencies where insufficient amounts of newer short-chain AFFF or other foams are available and where there is an immediate risk to human life, public safety or property.
-ADEC strongly recommends these older products be removed from use and properly disposed.
+DEC strongly recommends these older products be removed from use and properly disposed.
 Newer formulations may still be hazardous to human health and the environment and should only be used when necessary to prevent immediate threat to life or health.

 Manufacturing History of AFFF

-Historic Uses and Releases of PFOS-Based AFFF
+Historic Uses and Releases of PFAS-Containing AFFF

 If you or your agency would like to conduct groundwater sampling for these chemicals or if your records indicate your facility may have experienced AFFF leaks, spills, or releases to the environment, please contact the DEC Contaminated Sites Program at 907-465-5250.